revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Explanation</b></summary>

-> The first print statement accesses the agrument passed in the printVriable method, the second print statemnt accesss the intance variable of Nested class and the third print variable access the instance variable of the Main class( outer class).
+> The first print statement accesses the argument passed in the `printVriable` method, the second print statement access the intance variable of the Nested class and the third print variable access the instance variable of the Main class( outer class).

 </details>